layerx-labs/scribal/README.md

 # log-service

-This library allow to write logs on a file or on the console
+This library allow to write logs on a file and on the console